 Bottom Conditions and Depth: The bottom must be clear of trees and debris.
 Abrupt changes in depth are not allowed in the nonswimmer area.
 Isolated underwater hazards should be marked with floats.
 Rescue personnel must be able to easily reach the bottom.
 Maximum recommended water depth in clear water is 12 feet.
 Maximum water depth in turbid water is 8 feet.

 Visibility: Underwater swimming and diving are prohibited in turbid water.
-Turbid water exists when a swimmer treading water cannot see his feet.
+Turbid water exists when a swimmer treading water cannot see their feet.
 Swimming at night is allowed only in areas with water clarity and lighting sufficient for good visibility both above and below the surface.

 Diving and Elevated Entry: Diving is permitted only into clear, unobstructed water from heights no greater than 40 inches.
 Water depth must be at least 7 feet.
 Bottom depth contours below diving boards and elevated surfaces require greater water depths and must conform to state regulations.
 Persons should not jump into water from heights greater than they are tall, and should jump only into water chest deep or greater with minimal risk from contact with the bottom.
 No elevated entry is permitted where the person must clear any obstacle, including land.